National Breast Imaging Academy Clinical Fellow – International Sponsorship Requirements

 We welcome applications from international candidates.
 Applicants must have equivalent qualifications and be eligible to work in the UK.

 There are a number of routes available:

-- Medical Training Initiative – Tier 5 Visa with GMC sponsorship by Royal College of Radiologists and visa sponsorship by the Academy of Medical Royal Colleges (then link to all the info we have)
+- Medical Training Initiative – Tier 5 Visa with GMC sponsorship by Royal College of Radiologists and visa sponsorship by the Academy of Medical Royal Colleges (please see further information below)

 - Tier 2 visa – this route is suitable for candidates who either have:

 Candidates from outside the EU who wish to apply for a National Breast Imaging Academy (NBIA) Clinical Fellow post may be able to do so via the Medical Training Initiative (MTI) scheme.
 The MTI scheme is a national initiative to allow a small number of doctors to enter the UK from overseas for a maximum of 24 months, so that they can benefit from training and development in NHS services before returning to their home countries.

 The NBIA fellowship programme offers sponsorship for full GMC medical registration via the Royal College of Radiologists (RCR) MTI scheme.

 The Academy of Medical Royal Colleges is a National Sponsor of the scheme and is responsible for issuing the Certificate of Sponsorship (CoS) for the Tier 5 visa.

 - Completion of at least one year in an internship/House Doctor post.

 - Completion of at least three years of full-time equivalent postgraduate training, including one year’s internship and at least one year in the specialty in which the doctor intends to work.